emberjs/website/source/blog/2018-06-30-organizing-our-contributors.md

 The initial membership of the Steering Committee comes from people on Ember.js Core who were already working on community support tasks: Leah Silber, Melanie Sumner, Yehuda Katz, Tom Dale, Edward Faulkner and Katie Gengler.

 How will this change impact the wider community?
 Hopefully you’ll notice both jobs being done more effectively than before.
-Look for more great things from coming soon, including a ton of framework features landing in the 3.x series, and a refresh of the public website and messaging.
+Look for more great things coming soon, including a ton of framework features landing in the 3.x series, and a refresh of the public website and messaging.

 Lastly, Ember.js would not be what it is without a huge community of leaders: addon maintainers, strike team members, RFC authors, meetup organizers, and more.
-And with respect to the duties now reorganized under the steering committee, specifically to Leah Silber, who has been managing most of these responsibilities on her own as part of her Ember Core Team responsibilities since first organizing the very first Ember logo and website way back in 2011.
+And with respect to the duties now reorganized under the steering committee, especially to Leah Silber, who has been managing most of these responsibilities on her own as part of her Ember Core Team responsibilities since first organizing the very first Ember logo and website way back in 2011.

 We’re so thankful to all of you for your work and for this incredible opportunity to build awesome things together.